seacode/gmacs/docs/smbkc/smbkc.md

 The stock was above MSST in 2014/15 and is hence not overfished.
 Overfishing did not occur.

 6. **Basis for the OFL**: Estimated Feb 15 mature-male biomass ($MMB_\text{mating}$) is used as the measure of biomass for this Tier 4 stock, with males measuring 105 mm CL or more considered mature.
-The $B_{MSY}$ proxy is obtained by averaging estimated $MMB_\text{mating}$ over a specific reference time period, and current CPT/SSC guidance recommends using the full assessment time frame as the default reference time period.
+The $B_{MSY}$ proxy is obtained by averaging estimated $MMB_\text{mating}$ over a specific reference time period, and current CPT/SSC guidance recommends using the full assessment time frame as the default reference period.

 # A. Summary of Major Changes